Last Updated: June 5, 2026

 This Bridge Toolbar is reminiscent of the Standard Toolbar from earlier versions.

-Review the command on the toolbar.
+Review the commands on the toolbar.
 From this point forward, instructions will be short, i.e., Open Options, Zoom the Project, Insert the work column, open Notes, etc.

 Update Journal on Skills and Customization - 15 minutes.